NextFaze/dev-fun/README.md

 Due to the way Dagger generates/injects it is not possible to obtain the instance of non-scoped types from the generated component/module as its instance is created/injected once (effectively inlined) at the inject site.
-It is intended to allow finding instances based on the context of the dev. function in the future (i.e. if the dev. function is in a fragment then check for the injected instance in the fragment etc.) - if this is desirable sooner make a comment in the issue (TODO).
+It is intended to allow finding instances based on the context of the dev. function in the future (i.e. if the dev. function is in a fragment then check for the injected instance in the fragment etc.) - if this is desirable sooner make a comment in the issue #26.

 ### Module Dependencies
 Though the inject module uses Dagger, it does not export it as a dependency (declared `compileOnly`).
 This is to stop DevFun from